advancedroboticsaws/angel/README.md

 1. Prepare a cell phone installed "teleop" app provided from Software team. https://github.com/wennycooper/teleop_apk/raw/master/android_tutorial_teleop-debug.apk

-2. Prepare your odroid XU4 board with SD or EMC provided from Software team.
+2. Prepare the SD/EMMC card provided from Software team and install on the odroid board.
-3. Find a monitor and a hdmi cable and connect to odroid.
+3. Find a monitor and a HDMI cable and connect to odroid board.
-4. Turn on the odroid XU4 board and wait for ubuntu finishing starting.
+4. Power on the odroid XU4 board and wait for ubuntu finishing starting.
 5. Check odroid IP address.

-	Power on odroid and open a terminal and type the following command on odroid board.
+	Open a terminal and type the following command on odroid board.

 	```
 	ifconfig
 	```
-	On angel-1.1, IP address should be `192.168.25.110`
+	In our example, the IP address is `192.168.25.110`
-6. Download this repository and compile it on odroid by going though the following steps.
+6. Download this repository and compile it on odroid by going through the following steps.

-	On a terimal, please type the following command.
+	On a terimal, please type the following commands.

 	```
 	ssh odroid@[Odroid IP address]